wut-daas/uav-assess-vr/docs/src/guide/README.md

 - Real-time evaluation of performance in another process communicating over TCP
 - Common logging format for simulation and evaluation results
 - Real-time performance feedback to the operator
-- Easy creation of new scenarios using built-in UE4 level editor
+- Easy creation of new scenarios using UE4 level editor